karimsiala/mujoco_web/README.md

 There are two main issues to be solved:

 * Make MuJoCo correctly work with multi-threading (pthread), as it only works for some scenes, but not for all - HIGH priority.

+* Vite fails to parse worker options when they are stored in a variable: https://github.com/vitejs/vite/issues/18651 - HIGH priority.

 * Find a way to load png textures - LOW PRIORITY.

 ## Installation